gerard-durand/codeblocks_gd_user_manual/README.md

 manual_codeblocks_fr.pdf and manual_codeblocks_en.pdf are produced by Miktex inside userguide.
 They can be copied in htmlweb folder.

 00_ToHtml_en.cmd is a batch Windows file to build an english version of the documentation in html.
-00_ToHtml_fr.cmd is the same as previous, but for a french version They both call 00_ToHtml.cmd which really produces the files.
+00_ToHtml_fr.cmd is the same as previous, but for a french version.
+They both call 00_ToHtml.cmd which really produces the files.

 Depending on parameters set in cmd files, html files are stored in a local htmlweb, htmlweb_en or htmlweb_en folder.